 The statutory Code of Practice for heather burning, The Heather and Grass Burning Code (Defra, 2007), was developed in association with key stakeholders under the last Labour Government and acknowledges that "Fire has been used by land managers for many thousands of years.
 When used with skill and understanding, it can benefit agriculture, game birds and wildlife."
-The Code states that burning can only take place during the 'burning season' which runs from 1 October - 15 April in upland areas.
+The Code states that burning can only take place during the 'burning season' which runs from 1 October - 15 April in upland areas (severely disadvantaged areas), when the roots are at their wettest to avoid a hot burn that can otherwise enter the peat.
 In order to burn in environmentally protected areas, such as a SSSI, consent is required from Natural England.
 More than 70 per cent of English grouse moors are designated as SSSI.
 A licence is also required to burn in sensitive locations such as on a slope or near a watercourse and there are strict limits on the amount of heather than can be burned at any one time.